radheradhe01/4DL_point_calc/README.md

 3. Total Kills
 4. Total Placement Points

+## Database Schema

+The application uses the following Supabase tables:
+- `lobbies` - Tournament lobby information
+- `teams` - Team details for each lobby
+- `matches` - Match records
+- `match_results` - Individual team results per match

+See `supabase-schema.sql` for the complete schema definition.

 ## Notes

-- All data is stored in browser localStorage
+- All data is stored in Supabase PostgreSQL database
-- Clearing browser data will delete all tournament records
+- Data persists across devices and sessions
 - Export important data regularly for backup
 - Each lobby requires exactly 12 teams
 - Each match requires all 12 placements to be unique (1-12)
+- Row Level Security (RLS) is enabled with public access policies